 The best file type for product images is .jpg; Don't mix file types as it causes problems with finding files, batch processing and is disorderly.

 Use PNG files for text or text and image graphics.
-PNG gives better compression and prevents text having those rough edges.
+PNG gives better compression and prevents text from having those rough edges.

 JPG creates files that are compressed to store a lot of information in a small size file and should be the default choice.